hackclub/slash-z/api/NOTES.md

 Looks like there are recording events for webhooks.
 This will be _soooo_ much easier.

 I'll add recording.started & recording.completed for now-- then I can have call states ('no recording', 'recording pending call end', 'recording pending transcoding', 'recording completed')

+---

+How do we think through the records in Airtable? it's currently built with a rollup, but I'd like to avoid that if possible. sdhskjhadkjashdjksa agh

+i'm getting ahead of myself-- first, how do i handle the edge cases. there are simple ones:

+- what if the user doesn't have any recordings?
+- what if the user has recordings, but no completed recordings?

+and there are harder ones

+- what if the user wants to delete a recording?
+- how do we stop showing the record as deleted to the user?
+- when a recording finishes, how do i update the user's app homepage to show the recording as finished?